 The NC has established a process for assessing the effectiveness of the Board as a whole for the long term performance of the Group.
 Board performance evaluation is carried out on an annual basis to assess and evaluate the Board's size, composition, and expertise, independence, the Board's access to information as well as Board accountability and processes.
 The board evaluation process involves having directors complete the performance evaluation forms.
-The results of the performance evaluation will be complied by the Company Secretary into a summary report and reported to the NC Chairman before discussing at the NC meeting and reporting to the Board.
+The results of the performance evaluation will be compiled by the Company Secretary into a summary report and reported to the NC Chairman before discussing at the NC meeting and reporting to the Board.
 The Board and the NC ensure that Directors appointed to the Board possess the relevant experience, knowledge and skills critical to the Group's business, so as to enhance the core competencies of the Board.
 No external facilitator had been engaged by the Board for this purpose.
-The NC and the Board were generally satisfied with the results of the Board performance evaluation for FY2020.
+The NC and the Board were generally satisfied with the results of the Board performance evaluation for FY2021.

-As for the Board Committees, namely, Audit Committee, NC and Remuneration Committee, comprise members who are also Board members, the NC had reviewed and considered that separate assessment of the effectiveness of each Board Committee and individual Director evaluation as recommended by the Code were not deemed necessary and that the current annual assessment of the Board as a whole was sufficient for the time being.
+Despite the deviation from Provision 5.1 of the Code regarding the evaluation of effectiveness of the Board Committees namely, Audit Committee, NC and Remuneration Committee, that comprise members who are also Board members, the NC had reviewed and considered that separate assessment of the effectiveness of each Board Committee as well as individual Director evaluation were not deemed necessary and that the current annual assessment of the Board as a whole was sufficient for the time being and the practice is consistent with the intent of Principle 5 of the Code as the Board can effectively undertake a formal assessment of its effectiveness as a whole and that of its Board Committee and individual Directors.

-(B) REMUNERATION MATTERS
+(B) Remuneration Matters